marfarma/content-aware-sidebars/readme.txt

 == Screenshots ==

-1. Add a new sidebar `For Pages` visible on all pages, replacing `Main Sidebar`
+1. Add a new content aware sidebar visible with all pages, search result and a specific category.
+It replaces `Main Sidebar`
+2. Simple overview of current content aware sidebars
-2. Add widgets to `For Pages`
+3. Add widgets to our new sidebar
-3. Viewing home page. `Main Sidebar` is visible
+4. Viewing a static front page. `Main Sidebar` is visible
-4. Viewing a page. `For Pages` has replaced `Main Sidebar`
+5. Viewing a page.
+The content aware sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 0.6 =

+* Added: sidebars can be set with specific singulars
+* Added: sidebars can be set with specific post formats
+* Added: updated gui

 = 0.5 =